Inventua/nucleus-core/Documentation/Content Managers/FilesAndFolders.md

 Some file systems do not support rename operations (most cloud file systems).
 If your file system provider supports it, use the check boxes on the left to select a single files or folder and click `Rename`.
 You will prompted for the new name.

-> **_NOTE:_**  You can't change the file extension of a file when renaming it.
+> You can't change the file extension of a file when renaming it.
 This is a security measure to prevent users from circumventing restricted file type checking during upload.

 ## Delete a file or folder